telerik/blazor-docs/components/stockchart/types/area.md

 An Area chart emphasizes the volume of money, data or any other unit that the given series has encompassed.
 When backgrounds are semi-transparent, it lets the user clearly see where different sets of data overlap.

->caption Area chart.
-Results from the first code snippet below
+>caption Area series in a stock chart.
+Results from the first code snippet below.

 ![basic area chart](images/stockchart-basic-area-chart.png)